Ocean State

 Dear Participant,

-Thank you for participating in Ocean State Investment Pool (OSIP), a high-quality, cost-effective investment tool designed to help Rhode Island government finance professionals reach their liquidity management objectives.
-By pooling the funds of eligible investors and creating economies of scale, OSIP offers participants access to a professionally managed, low-cost investment option.
+Thank you for partaking in the Ocean State Investment Pool (OSIP), a reliable and affordable investment tool tailored to support Rhode Island government finance professionals in meeting their short-term cash management goals.
+By combining the assets of qualified investors, OSIP leverages economies of scale to offer a professionally managed, cost-efficient investment option.

-If you have any questions, or if you would like to share any feedback about OSIP, please contact the OSIP Client Service team at 1-855-900-OSIP, or visit osip.fidelity.com.
+If you have any questions, would like more information, or would like to share any feedback about OSIP, please contact the OSIP Client Service team at 1-855-900-OSIP, or visit osip.fidelity.com.

 Sincerely,